Mause/mause.github.com/cv/resume.1.md

 ## EDUCATION
  * __University:__ Curtin University of Technology
-     - Computer Science Premajor - 2014
+     - Computer Science Pre-major - 2014
      - Bachelor of Computing - Software Engineering Stream - 2015 - ? (incomplete)

-## SKILLS
+## TECHNICAL SKILLS

  * Programming/Markup languages
-     - Extensive experience in **Python** (11 years)
+     - Python (11+ years)
+       - FastAPI
+       - Flask
+       - Django
-     - Extensive extension in Java
+     - Java (6+ years)
         - Suite of 20+ Spring Boot microservices
+        - Deployed on mix of Openstack and Pivotal Cloud Foundry infrastructure
      - Experience and knowledge of **C** and **C++** (# years)
      - Some minor experience with **C#** (# years)
-     - In recent years has been working on knowledge of Javascript (# years)
+     - Javascript/Typescript:
+       - Many years of work in React and Angular 12+
      - Experience with frontend frameworks, e.g, React, Angular (# years)
      - Working knowledge of **CSS** &amp; **HTML**, with styling and best practice knowledge
      - Experience with **Version Control Systems**, such as **Git**, and **Subversion**
-     - Taken course on Object Oriented Program Design at Curtin University, focusing on its use in **Java**
+     - Taken course on Object-Oriented Program Design at Curtin University, focusing on its use in **Java**

  * Working in Enterprise Software Development
      - Agile Software development and methodologies
      - CI/CD
-        - Github Actions
+        - GitHub Actions
      - Testing
      - DevOps
      - Cloud
         - Heroku
         - Vercel
         - AWS
-     - System Design & Arhcitecture
+     - System Design & Architecture
      - Risk mindset

- * Personal Skills
+## PERSONAL SKILLS
+  - Mentoring
+    - Mentoring of technology graduates at Bankwest within team, and external to team
+    - Extensive mentoring through "Code Orange" and "Perth Web Girls" (now known as She Codes)
   - Conflict Management
   - Empathy

 ## VOLUNTEER WORK